idarahu/DE-project/FinalReport.md

 ### TECHNOLOGIES

-**PostreSQL with Citus extension**
+**PostreSQL**

-The Postgres with Citus extension is chosen as a data warehouse database.
-However, the Official container for postgres extension does not support ARM64 platform and the overall performance is decreased by emulator.
+The Postgres with Citus extension was originally chosen as a data warehouse database (see "Design Document – GROUP 12").
+However, the Official container for the Postgres extension does not support the ARM64 platform, and the emulator decreases the overall performance.
+Thus, this project used the official Postgres with indexes without the Citus extension.
-Because of that fact, the official Postgres without citus extension was used with indexes.

 **Swifter**